skip to content

 Sub-Letting

-1. there are park rules in force that define the terms on which the park owner will act as a managing agent for the agreement and the services to be provided by the park owner; and
+1. there are park rules in force that define the terms on which the park owner will act as a managing agent for the agreement and the services to be provided by the park owner, and

-2. the park owner consented; and
+2. the park owner consents, and

 3. there is a sub-tenancy managing agent agreement between the resident and the park owner.